LiamLian0727/WaterMask/README.md

 This repo is the official implementation of "[WaterMask: Instance Segmentation for Underwater Imagery]()".
 By Shijie Lian, Hua Li, Runmin Cong, Suqi Li, Wei Zhang, Sam Kwong, and has been accepted by ICCV2023! 🎉🎉🎉

 ### :rocket: Highlights:
-- **UIIS dataset**: We construct the first general underwater image instance segmentation(UIIS) dataset containing 4,628 images for 7 categories with pixel-level annotations for underwater instance segmentation task.
+- **UIIS dataset**: We construct the first general Underwater Image Instance Segmentation (UIIS) dataset containing 4,628 images for 7 categories with pixel-level annotations for underwater instance segmentation task.

   ![dataset img](figs/dataset1.png)
 - **SOTA performance**: We propose the first underwater instance segmentation model, WaterMask, as far as we know, which achieves good performance in qualitative and quantitative comparisons with natural image instance segmentation SOTA methods.